page-header

 We hope you will enjoy living in our Community and encourage you to become an active member of the Whisperwood HOA.
 It is designed to help maintain the community and provide for its upkeep via the payment of annual dues from each Resident.

-FOR CLARIFICATION: This is a Regular Board Meeting, not the Annual Meeting and not a Members Meeting.
-According to Texas Property Law 209.0051 ALL meetings, both Board and Member meetings must be noticed with an Agenda presented at least 6 Days in advance and open to all members.
+FOR CLARIFICATION: This is the Annual Meeting.
+Elections will be held.
+According to Texas Property Law 209.0051 ALL meetings, both Board and Member meetings must be noticed with an Agenda presented at least 10 Days in advance.

 Whisperwood Home Owners Association